Jiaozuo: Ancient History

+Modern History

 In 1910, the Qing government established Jiaozuo Town in Xiuwu County.

 In 1912, the county-prefecture was abolished, and Hanoi County was changed to Huai Khanh Prefecture.

 In 1913 Fu Cun County was abolished, and Huaiqing Prefecture was renamed Qinyang County.
 The counties of the original Huaiqing Prefecture belonged to Henan Province, Henan Province.

 In 1914, it was changed to Hebei Road.

 In August 1927, the eastern part of Qinyang County was analyzed, and Boai County was established.

 In 1932, the counties of the former Huaiqing Prefecture were affiliated with the Office of the Fourth Administrative Inspectorate of Henan Province.

 On September 8, 1945, Jiaozuo was liberated, and Jiaozuo City was established.
 It was under the Eighth Special Administrative Office of Taihang District.
 In November, it was changed to the Fourth Special Administrative Office, which governed Jiaozuo and Wen County, Xiuwu, Wuzhi, Boai and other counties; in March 1948, The Fourth Taihang Office abolished Jiaozuo City and established Jiaozuo County.

 In May 1949, the Fourth Special Office of Taihang District was changed to the Xinxiang Special Office (stationed in Jiaozuo and moved to Xinxiang in March 1953), with jurisdiction over Jiaozuo and Xinxiang cities as well as Huojia, Huixian, Xinxiang, Xiuwu, Wuzhi, and Qinyang, Wen County, Boai and other 9 counties.
 In August of the same year, the Pingyuan Provincial Committee of the Chinese Communist Party and the Provincial People's Government were established in Xinxiang; in September, the Pingyuan Provincial People's Government issued an order, regarding Jiyuan and other 15 counties.
 In the same month, Jiaozuo Mining Bureau was established; in October, Jiaozuo County was changed to Jiaozuo Mining Area.

 In November 1952, the organizational structure of Pingyuan Province was abolished, and the Jiaozuo mining area and counties such as Jiyuan, Qinyang, Wenxian, Mengxian, Xiuwu, Wuzhi, and Boai were placed under the Xinxiang Special Administration Bureau of Henan Province.